Subscribie/docs/jamla/theme.rst

   `string`, `mandatory`, `*default*: *jesmond*`

-.. note:: In rare cases you set the theme to an absolute path, *be sure to
+.. note:: You may set the theme name to an absolute path.
+If you do set
-          also update the STATIC_FOLDER path in your .env file.*
+          the theme name to an absolute path, be sure to *also* update the STATIC_FOLDER path environment variable in your .env file.

 .. seealso:: :ref:`themes`